The most family-friendly country you’ll ever revisit.

 In this day and age, one of the best presents you’ll ever give your children is the gift of nature.
 Majestic mountains, wonderous woodlands, rolling hills, lakes and rivers, and hopefully not a screen in sight.
 The Slovenian countryside is perfect for getting your kids interested in the outdoors.
 A massive network of intermediate hiking trails can be found around places like Bled, the Logar Valley, Pokljuka, Velika Planina, Kranjska Gora, to list just a few.

 Biking down country lanes, going for a walk up to beautiful waterfalls or SUPing on alpine lakes or experiencing SUP Ljubljana is a fantastic way for the family to get some exercise.
-Daytrips can be spent exploring gorges or going rafting down rivers, topping it off with a picnic near the serine Lake Bohinj.
+Daytrips can be spent exploring gorges or going rafting down rivers, topping it off with a picnic near the serene Lake Bohinj.

 Adventure parks are another healthy way to spend the day in the outdoors.
 One such place is Adventure Park Bled.
 Children will be occupied for hours on its eighty plus attractions and the surrounding views are amazing.